Rose Phan, Founder of ZeroThirst.Org .

 His latest passion is developing a simple and affordable water filtration solution to the world.
 After witnessing the heart-breaking conditions of many sick children and families across the world, Minh Phan is determined to provide a solution to end world thirst.

-Minh Phan has created an advanced portable filter with a patent pending universal adapter which allows creative applications of instant water filtration.
+Minh Phan has created an advanced portable filter with a US-patented universal adapter that allows creative applications of instant water filtration.